Logo written stop rape now

 • Use of digital surveillance and manipulation to influence behaviour and control populations

-Although TFCRSV can affect everyone, women, children and persons of diverse sexual orientation and gender identity are disproportionately targeted by such violence (U.S. Department of State) (UN Women).
-Furthermore, individuals are more likely to experience TFCRSV when facing intersecting forms of discrimination based on disability, religion, caste, ethnicity, race, age, class, and rural or urban residency, that are directly or indirectly linked to conflict (Amnesty International).
+Although TFGBV can affect everyone, women, children and persons of diverse sexual orientation and gender identity are disproportionately targeted by such violence (U.S. Department of State) (UN Women).
+Furthermore, individuals are more likely to experience TFGBV when facing intersecting forms of discrimination based on disability, religion, caste, ethnicity, race, age, class, and rural or urban residency.
+(Amnesty International).

 a.
 Technology-Facilitated Trafficking in Persons